quou/quou.github.io/markdown/imgui.md

 ![screenshot](media/imgui3.png)

 ### Future Goals
- - "Floating" elements (i.e. elements that are not confined to a window).
  - Text selection and multi-line text input.
  - Copy and paste.
  - Drop-down, menu bar, colour picker and list box elements.